-English PEN’s outreach programme, Readers & Writers, is for young people from disadvantaged backgrounds, refugees, prisoners and older people with dementia.
+English PEN’s outreach programme, Readers & Writers, is for young people from disadvantaged backgrounds, refugees and asylum seekers, and prisoners and young offenders.
 It offers vulnerable, often marginalised and unheard people the opportunity to express their voices by taking part in imaginative and transformative creative writing and reading projects.
 They also have the chance to explore world literature and free speech.

 Our creative programme helps people enjoy their freedom to write and freedom to read, promotes a lifelong engagement with literature and improves literacy.
 It also champions the multilingual skills of many of the people we work with through creative translation projects.
 Professionally produced anthologies of writing by participants are published and often launched at celebration events where these new writers can perform their work.